kevinkkkk/My-Vending-Machine/README.md

 ```
 /**
- * Enum for accepted coin type and their unique keys
+ * Definwes all acceptable coin types and their unique keys
  * NICKELS - nickels
  * DIMES - dimes
  * QUARTER - quarter